Transparency and documentation

 • The WEF IBC Core Tax Metric encompasses total tax paid.
 Expanded Tax Metrics cover additional tax remitted (on behalf of others) and a breakdown of total tax paid and additional tax remitted by country for significant locations.

 • The EU sustainability reporting initiatives, such as the Sustainable Finance Disclosure Regulation (SFDR) and the more recent Corporate Sustainability Reporting Directive (CSRD), while not tax focussed per se, may, in some circumstances, require groups to disclose certain tax information.
+In October, the European Commission (EC) released a new draft version of the EU PCBCR reporting mechanisms, following a consultation.

 • UK groups with significant EU presence or operations may be in scope of some or all of the above-mentioned EU reporting initiatives.

 • Timing: as these are voluntary standards, there is no fixed deadline for adoption, however, groups are increasingly focusing on tax transparency.
 The EU PCBCR directive applies from the start date of the first financial year beginning on or after 22 June 2024.
 The Australian PCBCR rules are expected to apply from 1 July 2024.
+The DAC9 proposal was released on the 28 October 2024.
+Once adopted by the EU Council, member states would have until 31 December 2025 to implement DAC9.

 Resources (click to open)